Yusupov-Muhammadyusuf/Fronted-projects/README.md

 # Fronted-projects-
-Here you can find great projects related to frontend, one of the main parts of web development.
+Here you can find a mix of amazing projects related to frontend, one of the main parts of web development.
 All the projects here are responsive